superstreamlabs/memphis.go/README.md

 }
 ```

-TO:DO: same as the python comments

-if you have ingested data into station in one format, afterwards you apply a schema on the station, the consumer won't deserialize the previously ingested data.
-For example, you have ingested string into the station and attached a protobuf schema on the station.
-In this case, consumer won't deserialize the string.
+There may be some instances where you apply a schema *after* a station has received some messages.
+In order to consume those messages get_data_deserialized may be used to consume the messages without trying to apply the schema to them.
+As an example, if you produced a string to a station and then attached a protobuf schema, using get_data_deserialized will not try to deserialize the string as a protobuf-formatted message.

 ### Fetch a single batch of messages
 ```go